Uche05/ci-p1-ailib/README.md

 ### New Site Users

-- As a new site user, I would like to know what the site is about, so that I understand what the site does
+- As a new site user, I would like to know what the site is about, so that I understand what the site does.

 ### Returning Site Users